Canadian-Sheep-Federation/CSFIntershipAssessment2025/README.md

 ## Overview

-This is a full-stack application that allows users to rate an actor or actress's acting in a move or TV Show.
-Powered by the IMDb API.
+This is a full-stack application that allows users to search for definitions of words and view and even add example sentences for those words using the STANDS4 API for the dictionary API used.

 ## Technologies Used

 ### Backend

 - Node.js
-- Express.js
-- MongoDB
-- Mongoose
+- Prisma
-- IMDb API
+- Postgres

 ### Frontend

 - React.js
-- Vite
+- Next.js
-- SCSS
+- Tailwind CSS

 ## How it can be extended